rozek/node-red-within-express/README.md

 `registeredUsers.json` contains the JSON serialization of a JavaScript object with the following format:

-* the object's property names are the names of registered users<br>user names have no specific format, they may be user ids, email addresses or any other data you are free to choose
+* the object's property names are the ids of registered users<br>user ids have no specific format, they may be user names, email addresses or any other data you are free to choose
 * the object's property values are JavaScript objects with the following properties, at least (additional properties may be added at will):
   * **Roles**<br>is either missing or contains a list of strings with the user's roles.
 There is no specific format for role names - just the role `node-red` has a special meaning: users with this role are allowed to access the embedded Node-RED editor
   * **Salt**<br>contains a random "salt" value which is used during PBKDF2 password hash calculation